-XAGUSD Silver price is moving in the Descending channel and the market has rebounded from the lower low area of the channel
+XAGUSD Silver price is moving in the Descending triangle pattern and the market has rebounded from the support area of the pattern

 USDCHF is moving in an Ascending channel and the market has reached the higher low area of the channel